-Steve Cook is 31 year old English fitness model/bodybuilder who competes in the men's physique category at the Mr Olympia (alongside other big names such as: Jeff Seid, Jeremy Buendia and Sadik Hadzovic).
+Steve Cook is 31 year old American fitness model/bodybuilder who competes in the men's physique category at the Mr Olympia (alongside other big names such as: Jeff Seid, Jeremy Buendia and Sadik Hadzovic).

 Steve is sponsored by supplement company Optimum Nutrition and is a Bodybuilding.com sponsored athlete.
 Steve also has his own clothing brand – Swoldier Nation; a term he uses to describe his army of fans.